 Powers, Sumner and Kearl were passionate about making sure readability formulas evolved alongside the evolving instruction of reading.

 The difference in scoring after they modernized several formulas to create their own formula was just below a grade level.

 Like us, they believed in ensuring the continued accuracy of readability tests by keeping the modern reader in mind.

 At Readable, we keep in mind the reading habits of your audience today.
 Are you keeping your audience engaged with readable content?
-Find out today for free.
-(CTA)

 How can the Powers Sumner Kearl formula best be used?